-The library has three study rooms (for 1 to 2 users), a teen group study room (for 3 to 6 users), and an adult group study room (for 3 to 6 users).
+The library has three study rooms (for 1 to 2 users) and an adult group study room (for 3 to 6 users).
 These rooms are intended for quiet study or consultation by students and other community users.
 Rooms may not be reserved.

 Tours and Class Visits